juneDebugs/BotWorkshop/2. Create and Publish a Knowledge Base/README.md

 4. After you successfully create a new QnA Maker service in Azure, return to qnamaker.ai/create.
 Select your QnA service from the drop-down lists in step 2.
 If you created a new QnA service, be sure to refresh the page.

+5. In step 3, name your KB **My Sample QnA KB**.

+6. To add content to your KB, select three types of data sources.
+In step 4, under **Populate your KB**, add your sample FAQ link in the URL box.

+7. In step 5, select **Create your KB**.

+8. While the KB is being created, a pop-up window appears.
+The extraction process takes a few minutes to read the HTML page and identify questions and answers.

+9. After the KB is successfully created, the **Knowledge base** page opens.
+You can edit the contents of the KB on this page.